dasch-swiss/dsp-ui-lib/docs/how-to-use/action/existing-name.md

 # ExistingName (Directive)

-With the ExistingNameDirective, we could prevent to use a name which has to be unique but already exists e.g. get a list of all project shortnames, then we can use this list as existing names;
+With the ExistingNameDirective, we can prevent the usage of a name which should be unique but already exists. e.g. It can be used to get a list of all project shortnames which can then be used as a list of existing names when checking the validity of a new project shortname.
+Alternatively, you can also use this as a blacklist for words you don't want the user to be able to enter.
-you can also use it for a list of blacklisted (not allowed) words.

 ## Methods